J-Dunny/tic-tac-toe/README.md

 * This website was created using javascript and allows users to play a simple game of tic-tac-toe with a little fire and ice theme.
 * One of the harder things about the tic-tac-toe challenge was to create DRY (Don't Repeat Yourself) code for the data model of how the wins were being accounted for.
 * There are 8 different ways in which a player could win.
-So I created a game board that is an array of 0's corresponding to the places in which a player can move on the screen.
+So I created a game board that is an array of zeros corresponding to the places in which a player can move on the screen.
 When a player moves on the screen that corresponding place in the array will change to the players ID.
 When a win condition is met then that player will win.

 !["game board"](./assets/gameClass.png)

-* I created a method, 4 lines of code long, that can iterate through the win conditions and check to see if either player meets any of the win criteria.
+* I created a method that can iterate through the win conditions and check to see if either player meets any of the win criteria.

 !["game board" ](./assets/winMethod.png)